Why Marriage?

 WATCH: Four couples talk about the true meaning of marriage — love, commitment and family.

-Most straight couples would never want someone telling them they couldn’t marry, and when they think about it, many say they wouldn’t want to deny that for anyone else.
+• No one wants to be told that it’s illegal to marry the person they love, and when they think about it, many say they wouldn’t want to deny that freedom for anyone else.

 WATCH: Darrick and Kate tell how they've learned that letting gay people get married fits in with the values that they want to teach their own children.